yiruyang2025/gp2025-Assignments/README.md

 Here are the instructions to build with command line tools:

+#### Option 1: same build directory for all assignments

+This is the recommended way to build the assignments as it can cache the compilation of shared libraries and decrease compilation time.

-- Create a `build` directory in the assignment directory, e.g.:
+- Create a `build` directory in the assignments root directory, e.g.:
     ```bash
-    cd assignment1; mkdir build
+    mkdir build
     ```
 - Use CMake to generate the Makefiles needed for compilation inside the `build` directory:
     ```bash